 Once you have your parental controls set to your exact specifications, select Next to save your preferences and create a four to eight-digit PIN number that you will use in the future to access the Parental Controls.

-Controls From Your Smartphone
+Controlling From Your Smartphone

-To access the parental controls on your Android or iPhone, you will need to register your Switch console to the Nintendo Switch Parental Controls app.
+To access the parental controls on your Android or iPhone, you will need to register your Switch console to the Nintendo Parental Controls app.
 To do this, open the app on your phone and either sign in or create a new Nintendo account.
 The app will then give you a set of instructions, including a code that you will need to submit on the Switch console.

 Here are the steps